yehtetaung4466/nest-ecomerce-back-end/README.md

 ## Ecomerce app back-end

-This is the nest.js back-end part of the blog project.
+This is the nest.js back-end part of an e-comerece project.

 ### To start the project
 - clone the project